wmeints/webauthn-sample/README.md

 7. The browser receives a HTTP 202, and redirects the user to the home page.

 If you're interested in the ceremony to verify a login challenge, you can find a description [in the WebAuthn spec](https://w3c.github.io/webauthn/#sctn-verifying-assertion).

+### Compiling the solution

+In case you want to change something in the solution, please follow the instructions in this section.

+#### Changing the client-side components

+As we discussed earlier in the README, this project contains some components written in React.
+To compile these components, you'll need to follow these steps:

+* `cd src/WebAuthnSample/Client`
+* `npm install`
+* `npm run build`

+This produces a production-ready build of the scripts.
+You can't easily debug these.
+So if you're debugging an issue, you should use the command `npm run build:debug` instead.

+#### Changing the server-side components

+The server-side components are implemented in ASP.NET Core.
+You can change these just like any other .NET project.
+For database migrations, we recommend that you use `dotnet-ef` to generate them.
+I'm assuming you know how to write applications in ASP.NET Core for the purpose of this sample.

+## Contributing

+If you find an bug in the code, please submit an issue in this repo.
+Pull requests are welcome too!

 [REGISTRATION_URL]: https://github.com/wmeints/webauthn-sample/blob/d6683db6bf4ffb17b3b0784d2f46ed24e5398ac4/src/WebAuthnSample/Client/registration/RegistrationForm.tsx#L11
 [CHALLENGE_URL]: https://github.com/wmeints/webauthn-sample/blob/d6683db6bf4ffb17b3b0784d2f46ed24e5398ac4/src/WebAuthnSample/Controllers/RegistrationController.cs#L24